medusa-project/kumquat/README.md

    [the same view](http://localhost:3000/admin/collections/81180450-e3fb-012f-c5b6-0019b9e633c5-2)
    on your local instance.
 5. Import the TSV.
 This will invoke a background job.
-Use `bundle exec rake jobs:workoff` to start it.
+Use `bin/rails jobs:workoff` to start it.
 When complete, the collection should be fully populated with metadata.

 ## 9) Configure the image server